 We welcome applications from a wide variety of fields and backgrounds.
 It is not necessary to have a degree in a discipline directly related to global energy and climate policy.

 Each application is assessed on its individual merits and entry requirements may be modified in light of relevant professional experience and where the applicant can demonstrate a sustained practical interest in the international field.

-Listen to a documentary podcast about the MSc Global Energy and Climate Policy and CISD's 1st Annual Energy and Climate Change Conference (May 2011), organised by students.
+Listen to the MSc Global Energy and Climate Policy and CISD's 1st Annual Energy and Climate Change Conference (May 2011) podcast, organised by students.

 Phone: +44 (0)20 7898 4840